wfp/designsystem/readme.md

 Additional information about the Usage can be found [here](https://wfp.org/UIGuide).

+### Development

+Please refer to the [Contribution Guidelines](./.github/CONTRIBUTING.md) before starting any work.
+Use the `feat/` branches for active development.

+#### Installation

+The project is using a lerna/yarn mono repository for development.
+After cloning the repository, run `yarn` to install all packages needed.

 ### Documentation & list of components available

 View available Components [here](https://wfp.org/UIGuide).
 Usage information is available when you click the blue **Show Info** icon in the top right corner of the selected component.